wp-plugins/wp-dev-kit/readme.txt

 Visit the [Store Locator Plus Website for details](http://www.storelocatorplus.com/).

+= 1.0 =

+* Fix non-array foreach issue.
+* Wrap URL in last 10 requests in esc_html().

+= 0.7.04 =

+* Catch an extended data issue on the readme files for the update system.

 = 0.7.03 =

-* Add output when setting current slug fails.
+* Add output when setting current slug fails for the update system.

 = 0.7.02 =